jottley/alfresco-uuid-webscript/README.txt

+==This project is EOL as the depenedent Alfresco WCM project is also EOL==

 The UUID Web Script can be used to generate a unique identifier that can be included in your WCM form generated content.